flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 in the vicinity.

-If everything is clear we release the parking brake and slowly roll onto the runway in the direction of take off and come to s stop on the runway on the center line.
+If everything is clear we release the parking brake and slowly roll onto the runway in the direction of take off and come to a stop on the runway's center line.

 There is also a *running start* where we would not stop but directly apply thrust for take off once we are straight on the runway.
-But, as a beginner a full stop is recommended, so you can double-check everything.
+But, as a beginner, a full stop is recommended, so you can double-check everything.

 When we reached our starting point we stop and set the parking brakes.